mountaincharlie/project-one-rock-climbing/README.md

 ## UXD [**to complete**]
 ---
 Done:
 * Used Google Fonts [add-link] to choose a main font which I liked the look of (Montserrat - Extra-light 200) and one that was recommended to pair with it (Roboto - Light 300) and imported them into my styles.css so that all of my html files with the style.css link can access these fonts.
 I later removed the pre-set weighting from the import link so that I would have more flexibilty with styling the font.
+* Used Google Fonts [add-link] to choose Fira Sans to pair with Montserrat and imported all the none-italicised weights so that I had the flexibility to see which are most readable in different page sections.

 To Do:
 * how you considered it in your design